open-component-model/ocm-k8s-toolkit/docs/adr/deployer.md

 in the [artifacts ADR](./artifacts.md#negative-consequences) this requires some kind of deployer that consumes the given resource and uses it to create some kind of deployment.

+TODO:
+- What should the deployer actually do?

 ## Decision Drivers

 * The simpler, the better